hkawash/feature-matching-example/README.md

    > python object_detection.py
    ```

-1. Press 'r' to register a query image with a target (textured planer) object.
+1. Press 'r' to register a query image with a target (textured planar) object.
 Then object detection will start.
 1. Press 'q' to quit the detection.

-Tips: Use high-contrast (e.g., black and white) textured plane object.
+Tips: Use high-contrast (e.g., black and white) textured planar object.

 ## Bug